namigabbasov/Publications/README.md

 ---

 ## **How to Use**
 1. Navigate to the folder corresponding to the article of interest.
-2. Follow the instructions in the `README.md` file within each folder to replicate the analysis.
+2. Use the provided data, scripts, and supplementary materials to reproduce the findings.
-3. Use the provided data, scripts, and supplementary materials to reproduce the findings.
+3. Results could be easily replicated just by importing the data and running relevant codes(after making sure that all libraries have been installed)

 ---